Skip to main content

 assert isinstance(doc, Document)

-# Directory → List[Document]
+# Directory → list[Document]

 docs = Pipeline().fetch_from("file", dir="./docs").chunk_with("recursive").run()